-In these business situations, quantitative research is a common way to find out how your customers will respond to those “new” activities.
+In these business situations, qualitative research is a common way to find out how your customers will respond to those “new” activities.

 Qualitative research lets you share ideas, draft designs and concepts early in the development process.
 You can show prototypes and share rough sketches.

 This early response from customers helps identify any obvious opportunities or issues, before you go to “full” production.